 Give me 5 minutes and soon you’ll be drinking the Instant Pot kool-aid!

 - Put ingredients in the inner pot.
 Some recipes will require to use SAUTE function first without the lid in place to sauté onion, garlic or brown meats in oil.

 - Lock lid in place by turning clockwise.
 Make sure the valve at top is in SEAL position.
 (The valve automatically seals for some newer Instant Pot models.)

 - Select MANUAL / PRESSURE and set the cooking time based on recipe.
 Hit START.

 - First it will take 10-40 minutes for the ingredients to heat up and come to pressure.
-Once the pressure has built the Instant Pot will beep once and cooking time will start counting down.
-(By freaky Instant Pot magic, your pressure cooker knows when it’s at pressure and when to start cooking time.)
+Once the pressure level has built the Instant Pot will beep once and cooking time will start counting down.

-- After the set cooking time has expired the Instant Pot will beep a lot and turn off or automatically switch to KEEP WARM.
+- After the set cooking cycle time has expired the pressure cooker will beep a lot and default to KEEP WARM.
 This is when you release the pressure in one of two ways highlighted below.⬇️